blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Aid (2nd)
 Casting Time: 1 action
 Range: 30 feet
-Components: V, S, M(a tiny strip of white cloth)
 Duration: 8 hours
 Up to three creatures of your choice within range are bolstered with toughness and resolve.
 Their max hit points and current hit points increase by 5 for